Article first published June 2017, updated November 2019

 It‘s your job to look at what works and what doesn’t in your campaigns, so you can then optimize them for better results.

-As you have likely experienced, finding data isn’t hard.
-Most email marketing providers offer analytics dashboards that show all sort of information about your performance.
+As you’ve likely experienced, finding data isn’t hard.
+Most email marketing providers offer analytics dashboards that show all sorts of information about your performance.

 This post will help you understand how data drives your email marketing campaigns.
-You will also learn the key data you need to have before you launch a campaign and finally, you will see a few ways you can leverage data to improve the performance of your campaigns.
+You’ll also learn the key data you need to have before you launch a campaign and, finally, you’ll see a few ways you can leverage data to improve the performance of your campaigns.

 How data drives your email marketing campaigns

 One of the best advantages of working in the digital world is you can measure pretty much everything you want.
-Do you want to see how many people see your ads?
-No big deal, you have it.
+Do you want to find out how many people see your ads?
+No big deal—you have it.
 Do you want to measure the specific ROI from your content?
 It’s hard, but it can be done.

-In the offline world (you know, the world where you have to talk to people face to face), you don’t have that benefit.
-You have to guess what’s going on with your marketing campaigns and develop complex correlation models to see whether they are driving results or not.
+In the offline world (the world where you have to talk to people face to face), you don’t have that benefit.
+You have to guess what’s going on with your marketing campaigns and develop complex correlation models to see whether they’re driving results or not.

 Although it’s easy to see the value of data in any marketing campaign (whether that’s email, search, or social), there’s more to the phrase “data is king.”
-If using data to drive email marketing campaigns was so easy, you wouldn’t get blast after blast of irrelevant emails from companies whom you once signed up.
+If using data to drive email marketing campaigns were so easy, you wouldn’t get blast after blast of irrelevant emails from companies you subscribed to.
 Unfortunately, even professional marketers sometimes forget how data can help them.